Adam Enfroy Logo

 Some programs also let you record audio from both your microphone and the system audio simultaneously.

-This can be helpful if you want to add commentary to the webinar or if you can’t hear the audio from the webinar itself and want to comment as things happen.
+With this, you can add commentary to the webinar or can’t hear the audio and want to comment as things happen.

-While this isn’t required, it can be helpful if you want to add your own reactions or commentary to the recording process.
+While this isn’t required, it can be helpful if you want to add your reactions or commentary to the recording process.

-Press that and the software will typically start recording after a countdown timer.
+Press that, and the software will typically start recording after a countdown timer.

 Step 3.
 Stop Your Recording